GIFT: Games as Informal Training for Generalizable LLMs: Experiment

+\paragraph{Necessity of Formal vs Informal Learning} The main experiments already show that combining formal and informal learning yields stronger general abilities than formal learning alone.
+Here, we further examine whether informal learning is sufficient, as assumed in many game-centric LLM training approaches.
+Using the same $\text{I}_2$ configuration on the 1.5B base model, we compare informal-only training against the formal+informal($\text{F + I}_2$) setting.
+As shown in Table~\ref{tab:ablation_informal}, models trained solely on informal learning tasks consistently underperform those trained with both formal and informal learning across most benchmarks, under both mixed training and CST.
+In particular, removing \textit{Math} signals in CST leads to a performance drop of 11.19\% on MMLU and 5.66\% on the average general ability score.
+These results highlight the critical role of formal learning, suggesting that it cannot be fully replaced by informal learning alone.

-To examine whether the nested training framework generalizes beyond the combination of formal and informal learning, we evaluate it under an informal-learning-only setting, denoted as $\text{I}_2$, which consists of \textit{Matrix Games} and \textit{TicTacToe}.
-As shown in Table~\ref{tab:ablation_informal}, nested training remains effective in this setting, improving MMLU performance from 39.57\% to 43.80\% and increasing the average general ability score from 33.17\% to 34.46\%.
-These results demonstrate that the nested framework provides stable gains even when applied solely to informal learning environments, indicating its robustness beyond the formal-informal combination.
+\paragraph{Generality of CST.} To examine whether the CST framework generalizes beyond the combination of formal and informal learning, we evaluate it under an informal-learning-only setting, denoted as $\text{I}_2$, which consists of \textit{Matrix Games} and \textit{TicTacToe}.
+As shown in Table~\ref{tab:ablation_informal}, CST remains effective in this setting, improving CommonGen performance from 17.34\% to 24.37\% and increasing the average general ability score from 33.17\% to 35.47\%.
+These results demonstrate that the CST framework provides stable gains even when applied solely to informal learning environments, indicating its robustness beyond the formal-informal combination.